 Thirdly, you could locate a trusted vertical jump trainer online who has developed a program and sign up.

 With these jump programs you will usually pay around $30-$100 for the complete program (plus many provide some really valuable free bonus gifts).

 These jump programs usually come with a 100% money back guarantee so you really can’t lose.

-Do I Really Need To Lift Weights To Improve My Vertical?
+Do I Really Need To Lift Weights To Be Able To Jump Higher?